odytrice/helloservice/README.md

 ## Installation

-First you need to install the Paket tool
+First you need to install the Paket tool, The Install Packages before building the solution

 ```bash
 # Install Paket CLI if not installed